cepthomas/NBagOfTricks/README.md

 - Log records go to log file and/or notification event hook for UI.
 - Note: Be careful with handling notifications - don't call Logger functions in UI constructors as the handle is not assigned and Invoke() will fail.

-# Simple IPC
-- A simple IPC server/single-client mechanism is used to send a single string one-way.
-That's all.
-- To support development of the IPC there is a rudimentary cross-process logger.
-- Primary usage is for a single instance app (ClipPlayer) to send command args to itself.

-# Script Compiler
-Compiles C#-like scripts into in-memory assemblies.
-Primarily for use by [Nebulator](https://github.com/cepthomas/Nebulator/blob/main/README.md) and [NProcessing](https://github.com/cepthomas/NProcessing/blob/main/README.md).
-See those repos for example on how to use this.

 # PNUT
 Practically Nonexistent Unit Tester